There may be affiliate links in this post. Read my disclosure policy to learn more.

 Because we only had 5 hours to get into Dublin and get back, we asked the taxi driver we had if he would wait for us at different locations and drive us to the next one.
 He was very happy to, and I highly recommend this if you are pressed for time!
 It cost us about 200 euros for the 5 hours, and it was well worth it.

 We were able to fit so much more in because we didn’t have to wait for a taxi or get public transportation.
 Our taxi driver even clued us in on some fabulous places to grab lunch and things the kids would enjoy.
-We were even able to leave our carry-on luggage in the trunk as we went to the sites!
+We could even leave our carry-on luggage in the trunk as we went to the sites!

 Bus tour of Dublin